voronond/MPQsort/README.md

 # Multiway parallel Quicksort algorithm

-Master thesis which addresses the problem of multiway parallel Quicksort algorithm.
-The parallelization is implemented using OpenMP library.
+Master thesis which addresses a problem of multiway parallel Quicksort algorithm.
+The goal was to design and implement parallel partitioning with multiple pivots, because the parallel implementations until now use only one pivot (Hoare's partitioning) to do so.
+The parallelization is implemented using OpenMP standard.